 Nidhi Tandon, Consultant and Trainer, Canada

 Gender & Development is published three times a year, in March, July, and November.
-As the journal is thematic, most articles are commissioned nine months prior to publication.
-The Editor should be contacted as early as possible regarding proposals for contributions.
+As the journal is thematic, all articles are commissioned nine months prior to publication.
+Please see the home page for current calls for contributions.

-If you are interested in contributing to Gender & Development, see below for our contributor guidelines.
+If you are interested in contributing to Gender & Development, we publish calls for papers for each issue here on the website, and please see below for our contributor guidelines.

 All subscription rates for Gender & Development, except the Institutional Online rate, include both print and online access.
 Online access is to the current volume and full journal archive.